 How?
 Just work at your marriage by the grace of God each day.
 Make more investments in your relationship than you do withdrawals.
 Here’s a few suggestions:

-- Tell your spouse each day, “I love you.”
+Tell your spouse each day, “I love you.”

 Kiss your spouse each day–not a peck on the cheek or lips, either!

-- Text each other throughout the day expressing your love for one another and what you are up to at the moment.
+Text each other throughout the day expressing your love for one another and what you are up to at the moment.

-- Be demonstrative in your love toward your spouse in front of the children.
-They need to see what marriage really is like.
+Be demonstrative in your love toward your spouse in front of the children.
+They need to see what marriage is really like.

-Plan an inexpensive date (A ride in the car after supper, a walk through the park, sometime spent on the back porch, a personal pan pizza served on china plates after the kids are in bed, read old love letters and cards, shut the door to your bedroom making it off limits to the kids, listen to some old love songs, recreated a date from before you were married, watch your wedding video, etc.)
+Plan an inexpensive date (A ride in the car after supper, a walk through the park, some time spent on the back porch, a personal pan pizza served on china plates after the kids are in bed, read old love letters and cards, shut the door to your bedroom making it off limits to the kids, listen to some old love songs, recreated a date from before you were married, watch your wedding video, etc.)

 Look for opportunities each day to say, “I love you.
 I am thinking of you.”
 If you don’t know what to do, pray about it . . . seriously.